Level 5 Drywall Finish, What You Need to Know

 After the wall has completely dried, which might take an hour or two, go over it with your pole sander using 220-grit sandpaper until you have a uniform surface.

-It’s a highly labor-intensive process, and the material cost is only a small percentage of the overall price.
+It’s a highly labor-intensive process, and materials are only a small percentage of the overall price.

 Is a Level 5 Finish Worth the Price?